Jeremy Crawshaw: College career

 Crawshaw was backup to Jacob Finn as a freshman for Florida in 2020 and redshirted.
 He appeared in two games and punted twice for 98 yards.
 He won a starting role in the 2021 season.
 That year, he played in all 13 games and punted 52 times, averaging 44.1 yards per punt while having 20 punts inside the 20 yard line, 20 punts of over 50 yards and a long of 69 yards.
 He was named to the Southeastern Conference (SEC) All-Freshman team for his performance.
 He then averaged 47.9 yards per punt in 2022 with a long of 67.

 In 2023, Crawshaw punted 42 times and averaged 48.9 yards per punt, setting the school record, while having seven punts of over 60 yards and a long of 68.
 He was named second-team All-SEC for the 2023 season.
 He served as a team captain as a senior in 2024 and averaged 45.8 yards per punt, having 25 downed inside the 20 yard line, while being named honorable mention All-American by College Football Network.
 He concluded his collegiate career with a school record 46.4 yards per punt and was invited to the 2025 Senior Bowl.

 Professional career

 Crawshaw was selected by the Denver Broncos in the sixth round (216th overall) of the 2025 NFL draft.
 He was the lone punter selected in the draft.
+After a strong season, Crawshaw was named to the PFWA All-Rookie Team.